1.0 OUR CORE BELIEFS REGARDING USER PRIVACY AND DATA PROTECTION

 NOTE: You should avoid entering personally identifiable information into the actual comment field of any blog post comments that you submit on this website.

 3.3 Contact forms and email links

-Should you choose to contact us using the contact form on our contact us page or an email link, none of the data that you supply will be stored by this website or passed to / be processed by any of the third party data processors defined in section 6.0.
+Should you choose to contact us using the contact form on our contact us page or an email link, none of the data that you supply will be stored by this website or passed to / be processed by any of the third-party data processors defined in section 6.0.
 Instead, the data will be collated into an email and sent to us over the Simple Mail Transfer Protocol (SMTP).
 Our SMTP servers are protected by TLS (sometimes known as SSL) meaning that the email content is encrypted using SHA-2, 256-bit cryptography before being sent across the internet.
 The email content is then decrypted by our local computers and devices.
-All emails to the nuttifox domain are processed using Google Suite and Googles mail servers.
+All emails to the nuttifox domain are processed using Google Suite and Google mail servers.

 3.4 Email newsletter

 Your email address will remain within Active Campaign’s database for as long as we continue to use Active Campaign’s services for email marketing or until you specifically request removal from the list.
-You can do this by unsubscribing using the unsubscribe links contained in any email newsletters that we send you or by requesting removal of email.
+You can do this by unsubscribing using the unsubscribe links contained in any email newsletters that we send you or by requesting the removal of the email.
 When requesting removal via email, please send your email to us using the email account that is subscribed to the mailing list.

 If you are under 16 years of age you MUST obtain parental consent before joining our email newsletter.

 While your email address remains within the Active Campaign database, you will receive periodic (approximately twelve times a year) newsletter-style emails from us.